-We are here to serve you.
-North East Georgia and the Atlanta Metropolitan Area.
-All of our onsite consultations with-in our service areas are 100% free.
+We are here to serve you. in North East Georgia and the Atlanta Metropolitan Area.
+All of our onsite consultations within our service areas are 100% free.
 We do this so you can focus on your project, not on your wallet.
-Consultations outside of our free area will incur a nominal mileage fee. for more information or to setup a consultation give us a call 770-277-4725 Today to talk with our friendly professional staff about a free no obligation estimation at your home or business at a time that is convenient to your schedule.
-You may contact us by text: 770 376-7140 with any questions or comments you may have.
+Consultations outside of our free area will incur a nominal mileage fee. for more information or to set up a consultation give us a call at 770-277-4725 Today to talk with our friendly professional staff about a free no obligation estimation at your home or business at a time that is convenient to your schedule.
+You may contact us by text: at 770 376-7140 with any questions or comments, you may have.
 Or You may request a free quote online.
-We look forward to discussing your plans about installing or repairing your fence.
-Thank You! so-much for stopping by.
+We look forward to discussing your plans for installing or repairing your fence.
+Thank You! so much for stopping by.

 Wood fences have a traditional look but require ongoing maintenance.
 You may need to paint or stain them every few years.
 There are several types you can choose based on your preferences.

 - Wood panel fencing, sometimes called stockade fencing, improves privacy and security, and it’s a good choice for setting boundaries for children and pets.
 Individual components (boards and rails) and prebuilt panels come in sections 4 to 6 feet tall and 6 or 8 feet long.
 There are two basic types of panel fence styles: a solid panel fence, which is good for concealing unattractive areas or hiding a roadway from view, or shadowbox panels that use alternating boards on each side of the fence rail to give the fence the same look on both sides.
 Shadowbox panels also allow air circulation and provide partial views.